 Started in 2013/2014.
 The minimum number of credits to obtain the degree is 240 ECTS (4 years).

-The AdvaMTech Doctoral Program is an FCT Doctoral Program, in association, with FCT / UNL as a proponent institution and as partner institutions the Universities of Aveiro, Beira Interior, Coimbra, Lisbon, Minho and Porto.
+The AdvaMTech Doctoral Program is an FCT Doctoral Program, in association, with NOVA FCT as a proponent institution and as partner institutions the Universities of Aveiro, Beira Interior, Coimbra, Lisbon, Minho and Porto.

 The doctoral program proposed on Advanced Materials and Processing is in-line with the objectives defined in the 1st Materials Summit organized in 2010, by the European Commision , that considers Advanced Materials as one of the five Key Enabling Technologies.
 It offers a widely interdisciplinary 3rd Cycle, built from the competence and experience of the research institutions and academic departments that have been engaged in the main effort on national grounds to create and promote original innovative research, high education and innovation in technology inside the domain of materials and related areas of science and engineering since early eighties of last century.

-The program is tuned with high ranking European Universities, Institutes and running European PhD network programs, turning so the graduates more competitive worldwide and in particular in Europe, besides opening routes of R&D collaboration of the personnel involved, strengthen so Portuguese competitiveness towards European R&D projects and networking.
+The program is tuned with high ranking European Universities, Institutes and running European PhD network programs, turning so the graduates more competitive worldwide and in particular in Europe, besides opening routes of R&D collaboration of the personnel involved, thus strengthening Portuguese competitiveness towards European R&D projects and networking.

 The joint effort of the academic and research institutes is backed by the College of Materials of OE and by SPM as a way to meet the challenges of innovation in industrial production and strengthen the internationalization of PhD holding fellows